chicago-justice-project/article-tagging/README.md

 We meet every Tuesday at [Chi Hack Night](https://chihacknight.org/), and you can find out more about [this specific project here](https://github.com/chihacknight/breakout-groups/issues/61).

 The [Chicago Justice Project](http://chicagojustice.org/) has been scraping RSS feeds of articles written by Chicago area news outlets for several years, allowing them to collect almost 300,000 articles.
 At the same time, an amazing group of [volunteers](http://chicagojustice.org/volunteer-for-cjp/) have helped them tag these articles.
 The tags include crime categories like "Gun Violence", "Drugs", "Sexual Assault", but also organizations such as "Cook County State's Attorney's Office", "Illinois State Police", "Chicago Police Department", and other miscellaneous categories such as "LGBTQ", "Immigration".
 The volunteer UI was also recently updated to allow highlighting of geographic information.

+# Contributing

+You want to contribute?
+Great!
+Check out the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more info.

 # Areas of research